posit-dev/publisher/docs/index.md

 planned for a later release.

 Key concepts:
-* Publisher provides a binary with a CLI and am API server.
+* Publisher provides a binary with a CLI and an API server.
 There is also a VSCode extension that presents a UI within the VSCode left activity panel.
 * Deployment options are set via a configuration file in `.posit/publish/`.
 * Records of where you have deployed are kept in `.posit/publish/deployments`.